summerginger/School_District_Analysis/README.md

 ## Summarize

-  After replacing the ninth grades of math and reading scores for Thomas High School to NaNs, less than 461 eligible scores were counted in all means and the percentages in 9th graders relatively affected.
+ After replacing the ninth grades of math and reading scores for Thomas High School to NaNs, less than 461 eligible scores were counted in all means, and the percentages in 9th graders were relatively affected.
 Therefore, the school district analysis has been impacted on the following four:

-1-	The percentage of all the math, reading, and overall percentage was affected in the school district summary.
+1-	The percentage of all the math, reading, and overall percentage were affected in the school district summary.

 2-	The mean of graders' math and reading scores, the 9th graders, was changed slightly in Thomas High School.

-3-	The percentage of all the math, reading, and overall percentage was affected in Thomas High School's school summary.
+3-	The percentage of all the math, reading, and overall percentage were affected in Thomas High School's school summary.

-4-	The percentage of all the math, reading, and overall percentage was affected in Thomas High School's top-five performance.
+4-	The percentage of all the math, reading and the overall percentage were slightly affected in Thomas High School's top-five performance.